Showing posts with label entertaining. Show all posts

 Preheat your oven to 400°F.

 Add the tomatoes to an oven-safe baking dish and drizzle with olive oil.
-Season with salt and black pepper, then toss to coat.
+Add in minced garlic and season with salt and black pepper, then toss to coat.
 Roast for 15–20 minutes, or until the tomatoes are blistered and beginning to burst.

 While the tomatoes roast, whisk together the goat cheese and ricotta until smooth and creamy.